HomomorphicEncryption/SparseLWEkit/README.md

 Disclaimer: These tools either do not incorporate sparse secrets, or do so to a limited extent (only some attacks).

-We want to demystify these tools and also explain the connections (e.g. different parameters for the same scheme?
-How do they relate to the estimator?
-Run times of children tools are faster than lattice estimator?)

 - [Lattice estimator](https://github.com/malb/lattice-estimator), the most commonly used tool.
-  - OpenFHE has an [adapted version](https://github.com/openfheorg/openfhe-lattice-estimator) of the lattice estimator for FHE parameter generation.
+  - OpenFHE has an [adapted version](https://github.com/openfheorg/openfhe-lattice-estimator) of the lattice estimator for parameter generation of specific
+FHE schemes.
   - [TFHE parameter selection tool](https://eprint.iacr.org/2022/704) which gives optimised parameter sets for TFHE as tables in the paper, and is implemented in the [tfhe-rs library](https://github.com/zama-ai/tfhe-rs).
-  - Tool from the TII team which gives [specific formulas](https://eprint.iacr.org/2024/1895.pdf) for estimating security.
+  - Tool from the TII FHE team which gives [specific formulas](https://eprint.iacr.org/2024/1895.pdf) for estimating security.
   - Security Guidelines for Implementing Homomorphic Encryption, with [tables](https://eprint.iacr.org/2024/463) and also [code](https://github.com/gong-cr/FHE-Security-Guidelines).
 - Benchmarking tool from the Meta AI team [Benchmarking Attacks on Learning with Errors (LWE)](https://github.com/facebookresearch/LWE-benchmarking) implementing the Salsa etc line of attacks as well as hybrid MitM attacks.
 - [Sparse LWE-specific tool](https://github.com/yonghaason/SparseLWE-estimator) from Yongha Son which is no longer maintained.
 It implements two papers from 2019 on the [hybrid-dual attack](https://eprint.iacr.org/2019/1114) and [hybrid-primal attack](https://eprint.iacr.org/2019/1019).